Lost a fairly big sale a while ago, to a company I would have loved working with:

-Lost a big sale the other day, to a company I would have loved working with because they’re developers, they’re dead smart, their software absolutely rocks, and they have their heart in the right place.
+They’re developers, they’re dead smart, their software absolutely rocks, and they have their heart in the right place.
+Just awesome.

-We’d settled on a coaching programme, to build out a content campaign around the CEOs story and intellectual property and personal values.
+We’d settled on a coaching programme and a price, for me to build out a content campaign around the CEOs story, intellectual property & personal values.

 Everybody on the team was on board with the idea, and all systems looked go.